saavan251/jira-standup-widget/README.md

 ### Picking Phase
 - Click **Start Standup** to begin
-- The slot machine animation cycles through remaining people
+- A randomly selected person is immediately shown on their own card
+- The Jira board is automatically filtered to that person's tickets
 - Click **Next Person** to pick the next attendee
-- Picked people are dimmed and crossed out—they can't be re-picked
-- A counter shows how many people remain
+- A progress bar shows how many people remain

 ### Celebration Phase
-- When the last person is picked, you'll see a celebration screen
+- When the last person is picked, an "Ohne Tickets?" screen prompts updates for people without any cards on the board
-- The complete speaking order is displayed as a numbered list
+- Then an "Any discussion?" screen covers other discussions, blockers, shoutouts, or announcements
-- Click **Start Over** to reset and run another standup
+- Finally a celebration screen appears — click **Start Over** to reset and run another standup

 ## How it works